stefanjudis/cushion-cli/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
-- 0.3.2 - package.json update to implement newest cushion version
+- 0.3.2 - more test coverage, fix content handling on document level, package.json dependency update

 - 0.3.1 - bugfixes for 'unsaved star'